Attendance Expectations

 School Camps

 The Year 7/8 students take part in a bi-annual week long camp.
-Camps in recent years have included skiing on Mt Ruapehu and outdoor activities in and around Taupō.
+Camps in recent years have included skiing on Mt Ruapehu and outdoor activities in and around Taupō and Wellington.

 The Year 5/6 students also have a camp every second year, often at Vertical Horizon.